 Obviously, you would change the size of your button in the IDE to for instance 38x38 to make and adapt the font size, but I wanted to show you the possibilities and one caveat if you are doing it this way (via code only):

 The “new” dimensions of your button (which are only known at run-time) are not reflected in the UI.
 Let’s build something around this button to demonstrate this a bit better:

 Let’s build something (useless) like the following in the Xojo IDE:

 This will compile into the following look of the app in the Web Browser:

-As you can see with this example: your code changes are not reflected in the IDE.
-This is “normal” and nothing you can do about it, other than reflecting the end result in your IDE design.
+As you can see from this example: your code changes are not reflected in the IDE.
+This is “normal” and nothing you can do about it, other than reflect the end result in your IDE design.
 You should be aware of this!

 Customization solely via Code